 The Fund can issue accumulating classes and distributing classes.
 Distributing classes may pay a dividend to the relevant shareholders on an annual basis as of the last business day in December in each year.
 In such case, dividends shall be paid out of realised and unrealised gains net of realised and unrealised losses but, at the discretion of the Directors, gross of the fees payable by the Fund.
-There were no dividend distributions related to the financial year ended 31 December 2022 (31 December 2021:€1,001,010).
+There was no distributions for the financial period 21 January 2022 to 31 December 2022.